 A gorgeous authentic bush camp beautifully positioned in the Maasai Mara.
 There is nothing pretentious about the camp but a really welcoming, traditional and comfortable small tented camp.
 With great guides and lovely hosts you will be sure to be looked after incredibly well with very personal service.
 You will be completely overwhelmed by the volume of game in the area, it is breathtaking!
 The guides will set up picnics and impressive meals under acacia trees with views of the impressive iconic Mara plains.

-Offbeat Mara, Kenya - Stay 4 Pay 3Book four nights at Offbeat Mara and only pay for three between now and 31st December 2019.
+Offbeat Mara, Kenya - Stay 3, Pay 2Book three nights at Offbeat Mara and only pay for two between now and 15th April 2019.

 Game drives in the Maasai Mara

 Exploring this iconic ecosystem in an adapted, open 4x4 safari vehicle with your professional safari guide is one of the best ways to get up close to the huge volume and wide diversity of wildlife in the Mara.

 Experience the magic of floating over the plains of the Maasai Mara in a Hot Air Balloon.
 Balloon safaris are a fantastic way to experience the vast beauty of the Mara and provide exceptional photo opportunities with spectacular lighting and scenery.

 Ensure an exclusive and totally tailored safari experience by booking a private safari guide and game drive vehicle.
 A private guide gives you the flexibility to go where you want, when you want.
 If you have specific interests this is an absolute must.

 The Maasai Mara is famous for being home to one of nature’s most spectacular events: the Great Migration.
 Millions of wildebeest cross from Tanzania’s Serengeti to Kenya’s Mara in search of better grazing.